brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 }
 ```
-When we run our performance test one last time, we see that we have performance and we have authentication.
+When we run our performance test one last time, we see that we have performance and we have authentication. [@glenathan](https://twitter.com/glenathan) takes the prize for correctly guessing the cause!

 How fast can it go?
 WHen I push the request rate higher, I see that this app can actually handle around 2,000 requests per second.
 I won't bore you with more asciinema or the charts, but you can [play with the updated app yourself](https://github.com/brabster/performance-with-spring-boot/tree/2.0) if you want.